 Dr. Yelena Wainman manages the CytoSwitch project.
 She completed her PhD in medicinal chemistry at the University of Cambridge followed by a post-doc at Harvard Medical School working on photoswitchable epigenetic inhibitors.
 She was active in the biotech/start-up scene in both Cambridge and Boston (Kaleidoscope, Palletech, Oxbridge Biotech Roundtable).

-Dr. Doris Mangelberger carries out the in vivo validation for the new drug candidates at CytoSwitch.
-After a PhD in molecular biology at the Univ. of Salzburg, where she investigated signaling mechanisms involved in cancer formation, she did a postdoc at the Univ. of Michigan Cancer Center.
-There she developed skin cancer models for basic research and performed preclinical drug testing in vivo.
+Dr. Wen-Hsin Liu carries out the in vivo validation for the new drug candidates at CytoSwitch.
+During her PhD in molecular biology at the Sun Yat-Sen Univ., she focused on signaling mechanisms involved in cancer development.
+She did her postdocs at the MPI and at the Helmholtz Zentrum where she developed leukemia mouse models and performed preclinical drug testing in vivo.

 Dr. Oliver Thorn-Seshold is the chemist behind the compound pipeline design for CytoSwitch.
 He leads a junior research group at the LMU Munich, developing small molecule inhibitors as reagents and cancer therapeutics.
 After a PhD in fluorescent probes at the University of Lyon, he began research into turning known cancer drugs into light-sensitive analogues.

 CYTOSWITCH IN THE MEDIA